ianhb/go-ai/README.md

 * Python 2.7
 * Gradle 3.1
 * JavaFX
+* GRPC
+* TensorFlow
+* TensorFlow Serving
+* VirtualEnv
+* Bazel

 ### Installation

-Make sure the tech requirements (Java 8, Python 2.7 and Gradle 3.1) are installed
+Make sure the core tech requirements (Java 8, Python 2.7, JavaFX8 and Gradle 3.1) are installed

 Clone the repository and download the game records from the lastest release to python/datagen/data

+Requirements can be installed manually using configure.sh or manually as shown below.

 Setting up the python environment:
 ```sh